PSBP-Library/PSBP/README.md

 ```

-You may argue that program level programming using auxiliary programs like `` `(z&&y&&x)>-->(y&&x)` `` to explicitly project values out of products is more trouble than it's worth.
+You may argue that program-level programming using auxiliary programs like `` `(z&&y&&x)>-->(y&&x)` `` to explicitly project values out of products is more trouble than it's worth.

-Program level programming promotes writing many small programs and combining them using program capabilities to larger composite ones.
+Program-level programming promotes writing many small programs and combining them using program capabilities to larger composite ones.

 As such the size of products stays under control.